Why Selling A Small Business Is So Difficult: The “Small” Is The Problem

 Buyers, whether individual buyers or corporate entities, see themselves as investors.
 They are generally not looking for a job, they are not looking for a business in which they have to perform work.
 They are looking for an investment where their money performs the work for them and generates the profit they are looking for.

-Small businesses tend to not fit the profile of what the typical buyer seeks.
+Small businesses tend to not fit the profile of what the typical business buyer seeks.

 small fry